jasonacox/Powerwall-Dashboard/README.md

 ## Setup

-Clone this repo to your local host that will run the dashboard:
+Clone this repo on the host that will run the dashboard:

 ```bash
     git clone https://github.com/jasonacox/Powerwall-Dashboard.git